Pushing the limits of eccentricity in planet-disc interactions: Results

 The upper panel is suggestive of a self-similar structure for the azimuthal wake profile since the normalised surface density perturbations at the two radii lie on top of each other for both eccentricities considered.
 However, the shape of the profiles clearly varies with $e$.
 For the circular case, $|\delta\Sigma_{mm}|$ decays monotonically, whilst the eccentric case exhibits an oscillation with nodal spacings indicated by the dotted blue lines.
 The self-similar behaviour is also borne out in the angular information shown in panel (b) where there is a coherent structure in the modal phases which smoothly evolve as the radius changes.
 Also note that the phases for both eccentricities perfectly overlap at the corresponding radii, modulo the $\pi$ discontinuity at the nodal lines signifying a sign flip as $\delta\Sigma_{mm}$ passes through zero.

-The differing structures exhibited in panel (a) might initially lead one to surmise that the torque density response will be very different.
+The differing structures exhibited in panel (a) might initially lead one to surmise that the torque density response will be very different for the circular e=0.0 case versus the eccentric e=0.06 case.
 However, at large $r$ the dominant potential component is the low order $\Phi_{11}$ mode which is relatively insensitive to the eccentricity far away from the planet.
 This then couples to the $\delta\Sigma_{11}$ mode according to equation \eqref{eq:orbit_avg_amf_dtdr}.
 Fig.~\ref{fig:wiggle_modes} clearly shows that these low order modes are almost identical for the two eccentricities considered at large $r$.
 Therefore the torque wiggles are essentially preserved, even up towards moderate, transonic eccentricities.
+Indeed, whilst we have not plotted the corresponding $e=0.12$ curves in Fig.~\ref{fig:wiggle_modes} so as to maintain clarity, they essentially paint the same picture wherein there is close overlap with the $e=0.0$ curves for the lowest order modes.

 However, the profiles observed for the larger eccentricities of $e = 0.3$ and $0.5$ begin to exhibit noticeable differences compared with the near circular runs.
 The high values of $e$, with larger planetary excursions, mean that off-diagonal and higher order modal contributions of the perturbing potential become ever more important in the far-field domain.
-This breaks the aforementioned reasoning and disturbs the wiggle structure.
+Furthermore, the low order, diagonal density perturbations also begin deviating from the lower eccentricity curves plotted in Fig.~\ref{fig:wiggle_modes}.
+Together, this breaks the aforementioned reasoning and disturbs the wiggle structure.
 Presumably far enough away from the planet, the circular perturber wiggle profile can be reinstated, although the feature amplitudes will be very weak by this point.

 Finally, although the circular wiggle structure changes in this high $e$ regime, we continue to find good agreement between the simulations and linear framework.
-Although these methods do begin to present slight discrepancies nearby the planet, there appears to be effective overlap further away, underlining their success at capturing very subtle features.
+Although these methods do begin to present slight discrepancies near the planet, there appears to be effective overlap further away, underlining their success at capturing very subtle features.